axemonkey/challenge/src/about.md

 **Cussons Fiasco** was raised by wolves on the island of Lesbos in the mid 1700s.
 He learnt to play guitar by watching the sailors in the port, and eventually stowed away in a rum cask and fled to Britain where he became a web developer so that he could practice his legato runs in the evenings.
 He is also, on occasion, known as Clive Murray.

 Less is known about **Pearl Fiasco**.
-Some say he is a descendant of Rhodri the Great, who was famous for his sweep-picking.
+Some say he is a descendant of Rhodri the Great, who was famous for his sweep-picking[^tidy].
 Others believe Pearl to be the secret love-child of Brian Blessed and Joan of Arc, despite this being both unlikely *and* impossible.
 Whatever the case, he shreds to this day.

 </section>

 [^nineties]: The 1990s.
 [^weekly]: Ideally, weekly, but... you know.
 Life gets in the way.
 We shall see.
+[^tidy]: Tidy.